FUZZY MATCHING ALGORITHMS EXPLAINED

 Soundex: Soundex is a phonetic algorithm for indexing names by sound, as pronounced in English.
 The goal is for similar sounding words to be encoded to the same representation so that they can be compared and matched, despite minor differences in spelling.

 Peregrine: This is our very own fuzzy matching algorithm.
 It works by counting substrings appearing in both text entries and then applying minimising a function to eliminate incidences of false positives.
 The resulting percentage similarity is, therefore, calculated by only considering distinct substrings.

 Your Brain: "Aoccdrnig to a rscheearch at Cmabrigde Uinervtisy, it deosn't mttaer in waht oredr the ltteers in a wrod are, the olny iprmoatnt tihng is taht the frist and Isat Itteers be at the rghit pclae.
 The rset can be a toatl mses and you can sitll raed it wouthit porbelm.
 Tihs is bcuseae the huamn mnid deos not raed ervey lteter by istlef, but the wrod as a wlohe."

 Why Use Fuzzy Matching Software?

-Real-world data rarely stored in a standardised format because of the different ways of collecting and processing the same.
-This leads to differences in spelling, formatting and other common data issues.
-Despite these complexities, one can make data cleaning easier by making use of fuzzy matching software to reduce the work-hours that are otherwise wasted in the process.
+Real-world data is rarely stored in a standardised format because of the different methods of collecting and processing the same.
+This leads to differences in spelling, formatting and other common data entry issues.
+Despite these complexities, the process of data cleaning, especially efficiency, can be vastly improved by making use of fuzzy matching software.

-Fuzzy matching algorithms have been successfully used in the areas of spell checking, spam filtering and record linkage.
+Fuzzy matching algorithms have been successfully applied in areas like spell checking, spam filtering and record linkage.
 To find out how to make use of these and other advantages for your business, please click here.